Nintendo Switch V1/V2/OLED versus the Nintendo Switch 2, ROG Xbox Ally or Steam Deck: The Console Upgrade Myth (Part 2)

 in to your account.
 You need an internet connection to play your game on a

 console with an account other than your primary profile.
-Some games require you
+Some games require a Nintendo online membership.

 One thing to be aware of is that your saved game